-Recently, the Tampa Bay Times published an article in which the author did an excellent job of explaining that anger, not mental illness, is at the root of violent acts.
+In April 2014, the Tampa Bay Times published a good article in which the author did an excellent job of explaining that anger, not mental illness, is at the root of violent acts.

-She explains that it is becoming fashionable to attribute tragic, violent events to mentally ill individuals rather than focusing on the common denominator in every single case, which is the loss of control of anger.
+Dr. Laura Hayes explains that it is becoming fashionable to attribute tragic, violent events to mentally ill individuals rather than focusing on the common denominator in every single case, which is uncontrolled anger.
 She explains that the problem of mismanaged anger is broader than mass murders, but is a part of violence toward children and spouses, and is at the foundation of rape, road rage, assault and violent robberies.

 This is the point at which I decided to respond to the article.

 While rational techniques and mindfulness are good ways to teach someone how to manage anger from a young age, or good for someone who is reasonably receptive to these teachings, two problematic issues come to mind.

 - How does this help someone whose anger is not apparent to them?
 Or who generally manages it in rational ways?

 - What are adults and children, supposed to do with the energy in their body that requires expression?